 Skip to main content

-Hip health for older people
+Hip exercises for older people

 Download and print this article:

-Hip health for older people
+Hip exercises for older people

-Your hips provide you with strength and stability to support movement and maintain balance.
 Fun fact: the hip joint is the largest joint in the human body.
 We use our hips to complete a variety of daily activities like standing, walking, sitting, using the stairs, and bending to pick something up.

+Your hips provide you with strength and stability to support movement and maintain balance.
 If the muscles around the hip become weak, it can lead to an increased risk of injury.
 In turn, this can put the surrounding joints like the knee and lower back at greater risk.
-This is why keeping your hips healthy is so important.

-Your hips provide you with strength and stability to support movement and maintain balance.
 Fun fact: the hip joint is the largest joint in the human body.
 We use our hips to complete a variety of daily activities like standing, walking, sitting, using the stairs, and bending to pick something up.

+Your hips provide you with strength and stability to support movement and maintain balance.
 If the muscles around the hip become weak, it can lead to an increased risk of injury.
 In turn, this can put the surrounding joints like the knee and lower back at greater risk.
-This is why keeping your hips healthy is so important.

 Read less...